Welcome to our Country Collection!

 Zanzibar

-In Tunisia, nearly half the population is under 30, making youth aspirations crucial to the country's future.
-However, ineffective responses to their challenges leave many Tunisians frustrated.
-Youth unemployment remains a major issue, with more than one third of 15-year-olds and more than 20% (2024*) of graduates unemployed.
-Economic exclusion, worsened by a mismatch between skills and labour market demands, makes workforce entry difficult.
+In Tunisia, nearly half the population is under 30, making youth aspirations central to the country’s future.
+However, ineffective responses to their challenges have left many young Tunisians frustrated.
+Youth unemployment has remained a major concern, with over one third of 15-year-olds and more than 20% (2024*) of university graduates unemployed.
+Economic exclusion, exacerbated by a mismatch between skills and labour market needs, has made access to employment particularly difficult.

-To address this, Tunisia's Ministry of Youth and Sport and the Ministry of Employment, in partnership with GIZ, levegared sports for socio-economic development.
-They trained vocational training facilitators, employment advisors, and youth centre leaders in the S4D methodology, equipping them to implement socio-sport activities more effectively.
-The S4D programme also created a network of S4D instructors to improve coordination, consolidate best practices, and integrate S4D into training programmes.
+To address these challenges, the Ministry of Youth and Sport and the Ministry of Employment, in partnership with German Development Cooperation, used sport as an instrument for socio-economic development.
+Vocational training facilitators, employment advisors and youth centre leaders were trained in the Sport for Development (S4D) methodology, enabling them to implement socio-sport activities more effectively.
+The programme also established a national network of S4D instructors to improve coordination, consolidate good practices and integrate S4D into training structures.

-Through the 'Youth Ambassadors' programme, 28 young people from youth and vocational training centres strenghened their leadership, communication, and project management skills.
-They became advocates for the S4D approach, promoting social change and reaching out to marginalised youth, including those not in education, employment, or training (NEETs).
+Through the ‘Youth Ambassadors’ initiative, 28 young people from youth and vocational training centres strengthened their leadership, communication and project management skills.
+They acted as advocates for the S4D approach, promoting social change and engaging with marginalised youth, particularly those not in education, employment or training (NEETs).

-In Raoued, Tunisia, the programme established an inclusive S4D pilot center in a working-class neighbourhood facing challenges of social inclusion.
-With over 300 members aged 13 to 29, the centre provides career counselling, training and sports activities, ensuring young women gain access to labour market services.
-At the local and regional levels, S4D organised sports events and open days promoting sport as a tool for employability, fostering social cohesion and gender equality by engaging key public and civil society stakeholders.
+In Raoued, a working-class neighbourhood facing challenges of social inclusion, an inclusive S4D pilot centre was established.
+With over 300 members aged 13 to 29, the centre offered career counselling, training, and sports activities, with a strong focus on enabling young women to access labour market services.
+At local and regional levels, S4D organised sports events and open days to promote sport as a tool for employability, fostering social cohesion and gender equality by involving key public and civil society actors.

-Additionally, S4D in Tunisia identified economic opportunities for young graduates from the Higher Institute of Youth and Culture Animation and the Higher Institutes of Sport and Physical Education, providing recommendations for their integration into the job market through innovative economic models.
+In addition, S4D in Tunisia identified economic opportunities for graduates of the Higher Institute of Youth and Culture Animation and the Higher Institutes of Sport and Physical Education, and formulated recommendations for their integration into the labour market through innovative economic models.

 *Source: https://domainetat.tn/wp-content/uploads/2024/06/fr.pdf